Volt Belgium

 National sections of Volt Europa.
 The borders of the European Union are shown in red.

 Volt Belgium (short name: Volt, Volt België, Volt Belgique, Volt Belgien) is a political party in Belgium.
-It is part of the pan-European party Volt Europa.
+It is part of Volt Europa, a progressive and federalist European political alliance.

 Policies

 As part of the pan-European movement Volt Europa, the party aims to solve current challenges and issues such as climate change, migration and unemployment through closer European cooperation.
 The party advocates for citizen participation and more transparency in politics.
 The programme focuses on democratic reforms, climate change and the creation of healthy ecosystems, the strengthening of social and labour rights and the consolidation of the EU in both economic and foreign policy terms.

 European policy

 The party aims to create a federal, united Europe.
 To do this, the party wants to strengthen the European Parliament and a European government and a European Prime Minister.

 Defence policy

 In order to increase the efficiency of defence procurement, the party is striving for closer cooperation and joint procurement in the European Union.